Pat Connaughton: Professional baseball career

-Connaughton made his professional baseball debut with the Aberdeen IronBirds of the Class A-Short Season New York–Penn League, in which he registered a 96 mph fastball.
+Connaughton made his professional baseball debut with the Aberdeen IronBirds of the Low-A New York–Penn League, in which he registered a 96 mph fastball.
 At the end of July 2014, he left the IronBirds to return to the Fighting Irish basketball team.
 Even though the Orioles allowed him to pursue an NBA career, they never made any attempts to recoup the $428,000 signing bonus.
-As a result, the ballclub continued to control his contractual baseball rights through 2020, which could have been extended for six additional years if Baltimore places him on its major league roster.
-The Orioles did not add him to their major league roster in that span, meaning Connaughton would be free to sign with any team if he decides to return to baseball.
+As a result, the ballclub continued to control his contractual baseball rights through 2020, which could have been extended for six additional years if Baltimore placed him on its major league roster.
+The Orioles did not add him to their major league roster in that span, meaning Connaughton would be free to sign with any team if he decided to return to baseball.

 Professional basketball career

 Portland Trail Blazers (2015–2018)

 Connaughton was drafted with the 41st pick by the Brooklyn Nets in the 2015 NBA draft.
 His draft rights, along with Mason Plumlee, were then traded to the Portland Trail Blazers for Steve Blake and the draft rights to the 23rd pick in the draft, Rondae Hollis-Jefferson.
 He signed a three-year deal with the Trail Blazers on July 9.
 The first two years of the contract were guaranteed, with the stipulation that Connaughton would not be allowed to play professional baseball during that timespan.
 He made his debut for the Trail Blazers on October 30, 2015, scoring five points in a loss to the Phoenix Suns.
 He appeared in 34 games for the Trail Blazers as a rookie.

-On April 13, 2017, in the Blazers' 2016–17 season finale, Connaughton scored a career-high 19 points in a 103–100 loss to the New Orleans Pelicans.
+On April 13, 2017, in the Blazers' 2016–17 season finale, Connaughton scored a then career-high 19 points in a 103–100 loss to the New Orleans Pelicans.

-In the Trail Blazers' 2017–18 season opener on October 18, 2017, Connaughton scored a career-high 24 points while making 4 of 6 3-pointers in a 124–76 win over the Phoenix Suns.
+In the Trail Blazers' 2017–18 season opener on October 18, 2017, Connaughton scored a then career-high 24 points while making 4 of 6 3-pointers in a 124–76 win over the Phoenix Suns.